Jmorgan97/QWERTY-Committee/User_Guide.md

 ## 4. How to Use:
 Upon launching Project Arizona, from the start menu, you can start a New Game, Load a saved game, Continue (load) the most recent saved game, change or check your Settings, or Exit the game.
 To access settings during gameplay, press the ESC (Escape) key on your keyboard OR press the "Start" button on your controller***.
 For further information about gameplay or default control schema, refer to the [Game Manual](https://github.com/Jmorgan97/QWERTY-Committee).

 <sub>***: Traditionally, video game controllers have two contextual option buttons near the center of the controller labeled "Select" (left of center) and "Start" (right of center).
-Today, these may be labeled "Options" on Playstation controllers, "Menu" on Xbox controllers, or "+" (Plus) on Nintendo controllers.
+Today, these may be labeled "Options" on PlayStation controllers, "Menu" on Xbox controllers, or "+" (Plus) on Nintendo controllers.

 ## 5. Contact Us:
 If you have further questions about Project Arizona, have trouble accessing/installing/playing the game, have run into a bug or error, or just want to see what we're up to, head over to our [GitHub repository](https://github.com/Jmorgan97/QWERTY-Committee) for contact information*.